PBSA/peerplays/README.md

 ./programs/witness_node/witness_node
 ```

 NOTE: If you are a witness on a testnet, it's important that you send the `--resync` flag if/when the testnet chainid changes.
 Resync ensures that all the data from the previous chain is deleted.
 You only need to do this once.
-Additionally, if all else fails, you can try sending the `--resync` flag to get you back on track.
+Additionally, if all else fails, you can try setting the `--resync` flag to get you back on track.

 ```
 ./programs/witness_node/witness_node --resync